myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Daniel @growingdaniel.bsky.social 2023-04-10T03:31:51.054Z
+>
+> Already about to apply for a job at bluesky and do the whole bit again

+---

 > Daniel @growingdaniel.bsky.social 2023-04-10T02:05:00.430Z
 >
 > You were different on twitter.
 You’ve changed